curityio/chatgpt-example-app/clients/mcp-inspector/README.md

 Once the flow completes, you can list the available tools.
 To use any tool that calls the Todo API, you need to first run the `obtain_authorization` tool.
 This tool runs the HAAPI flow with the MCP client's initial access token to get a higher-privileged access token.
 The HAAPI flow requires the user to re-authenticate with a stronger credential — bank ID.
 After this tool completes, the higher-privileged token remains in the MCP server's memory and is tied to the user's session.
 This token is never revealed to the MCP client.

+## Restarting Environment

+The MCP Inspector runs a DCR flow to register itself at the authorization server, then stores the client data in session storage.
+Whenever you restart the environment you need to ensure that the inspector registers a new client at the authorization server.
+Make sure to clear your browser's session storage for the MCP inspector whenever you rebuild the environment.

 ## CORS

 The MCP inspector calls the example deployment's endpoints directly from the browser.\